SkynetLabs/skynet-workshop/README.md

 2. Above this code, uncomment `console.log('Uploading web page...');`

-3. Test it out!
-Now the user can submit their name and photo to generate their very own web page on Skynet!
+3. **Test it out!** Now the user can submit their name and photo to generate their very own web page on Skynet!

 ## Part 3: Make it Dynamic

 > In parts 1 and 2, you uploaded files onto Skynet.
-The files at these Skylinks cannot be modified -- they're immutable.
-In this section, we'll use SkyDB to store data on Skynet that can be updated.
+The files at these Skylinks are _immutable_, that is, they cannot be modified (or else their URL would also change).
+In this section, we'll use SkyDB to store editable data on Skynet.

-Having your own webpage on Skynet is pretty cool, however since skylinks are immutable, the user can't change their webpage without changing the skylink.
+> :warning: still need to revisit the pieces of part 3, and probably make 3B part 4.

 ### Section A: SkyDB